 Patty Mullahy Fugere, Executive Director, (202) 328-5504, email@example.com

 Patty was one of the co-founders, and previously served as Board president, of the Legal Clinic.
 Prior to assuming the position of director in 1991, she was engaged in the private practice of law for seven years, specializing in affordable housing and homelessness issues.

 Patty is responsible for the overall management of the Legal Clinic and guides the organization’s work toward realizing its vision of a just community.
-She is a member of the DC Access to Justice Commission and serves on the Steering Committee of the Fair Budget Coalition and the Advisory Committee of the DC Fiscal Policy Institute.
-She is also a board member of the Homeless Children’s Playtime Project and NETWORK Lobby for Catholic Social Justice.
-She is also an adjunct faculty member at the Georgetown University Law Center, where she co-teaches a course on “Homelessness, Poverty and Legal Advocacy” with colleague Amber Harding.
+She is a member of the DC Access to Justice Commission and serves on the Advisory Committee of the DC Fiscal Policy Institute.
+She also chairs the board of directors of NETWORK Lobby for Catholic Social Justice.
+Patty is an adjunct faculty member at the Georgetown University Law Center, where she co-teaches a course on “Homelessness, Poverty and Legal Advocacy” with colleague Amber Harding.

 Patty has been honored by the DC Bar with its William J. Brennan, Jr. Award for her service in the public interest; by the Legal Aid Society of DC as a Servant of Justice; by the DC Bar Foundation with its Jerrold Scoutt Prize; by the Gray Panthers of Metro Washington with its Geraldine Brittain Award; and the District Alliance for Safe Housing with its Keystone Award for Leadership in the Development of Safe Housing for Victims of Domestic Violence.
 Patty holds honorary degrees from the Georgetown University Law Center and Kings College.